sigmaSd/sigmaSd.github.io/content/irust_book/interactive_usage.md

 - Now in IRust run:

-  - `:add .` to add current path as dependency
+  - `:add --path .` to add current path as dependency
   - `use demo::*;`

 - Now any public function written in `lib.rs` will be immediately usable in IRust after saving the file!